ckeditor/ckeditor4-docs/guides/dev/howtos/support/README.md

 * Help [localize CKEditor](http://docs.cksource.com/CKEditor_3.x/Developers_Guide/Localization) into your native language and update existing localizations by joining us at the [CKEditor UI Translation Center](https://www.transifex.net/projects/p/ckeditor/).

-* Create CKEditor plugins with new functionality and publish them on the [CKEditor Add-Ons Repository](http://ckeditor.com/addons/plugins).
+* Create CKEditor plugins with new functionality and publish them in the [CKEditor Add-Ons Repository](http://ckeditor.com/addons/plugins).

 * Join Stack Overflow and share your knowledge with fellow CKEditor users and developers using the ["ckeditor" tag](http://stackoverflow.com/questions/tagged/ckeditor).